 Yeah, he liked it.
 In fact, he loved it when she smoothed her palms up his chest, or slid her fingers along his sides.
 Because her mother bred Corgis, Cami knew just how to relax him and make him feel cared for.
 He wished he could do the same for her.

 "I'd like to brush you, but you need a bath."
-Levering herself up, the woman took a deep breath and exhaled determinedly.
-"Snuffles, come!"
+Levering herself up, she said, "Snuffles, come!"

 Immediately, he jumped up, ears perking forward.
 Trailing Cami, he noticed her flat was much tidier than his cousin's.
 Somehow he didn't think it was as colourful, though.
-Inside the lavatory, the big canine leapt into the tub unasked.
+Inside the lavatory, he leapt into the tub unasked.
 Cami's laugh was only a bit shaky.
-"Been awhile, eh?
-Don't worry.
-I'll take care of you, sweetie."
+"I've never seen a dog so eager for a bath."

-It had been over fourteen years, actually.
+Sirius couldn't remember the last time he'd seen a woman in the bath.
 Imprisonment and his current fugitive status were hardly conducive to romantic activity.
 Thinking back, though, he couldn't remember a woman ever washing his hair.
-Feeling pathetically grateful, Sirius licked her face when she bent down to reach for the shampoo.
+Pathetically grateful, Sirius licked her face when she bent down to reach for the shampoo.

 "Oh my gods, you look so adorable soapy!"